NanoAdblocker/NanoCore2/notes/sanity_tests.md

 Until a reliable unit tests and integration tests system is up and running, a sanity test need to be performed manually before each release.

+## Setup

+Actions:
+1. Open the background console

+Expected:
+1. No error is ever logged to the background console

+## Popup Panel

+Actions:
+1. Go to `example.com`
+1. Open the popup panel

+Expected:
+1. Two rows of tools are visible
+1. Refresh button is visible

+## Basic Functionality

+Actions:
+1. Open the dashboard
+1. Restore to default settings

+Expected:
+1. Settings are restored
+1. Filter cache is purged
+1. Filters are reloaded from the package

 ## Filter Parsing Logic

+Actions:
-Open the dashboard and add these custom filters:
+1. Open the dashboard and add these custom filters:
 ```
 ||example.com^$mp4
 ```